Nariman Narimanov: Early years

-As a young man, Narimanov gained notice as a writer in Azerbaijan even before the revolution of 1905-1907, publishing novels which advocated the abandonment of tired customs and religious superstitions.
-He simultaneously taught school in the village of Gizel-Adjal, Tiflis Province, where he became closely acquainted with the hard life of the local peasantry.
+As a young man, Narimanov gained notice as a writer in Azerbaijan even before the revolution of 1905-1907, publishing novels which advocated for the abandonment of tired customs and religious superstitions.
+He simultaneously taught at a school in the village of Gizel-Adjal, Tiflis Province, where he became closely acquainted with the hard life of the local peasantry.
 Narimanov was one of the first activists of young Turkic literature.
-He translated into Turkic Gogol's Inspector and wrote many plays, stories and novels; the most well known among them being the novel, Bahadur and Sona (1896), and a historical trilogy, Nadir-shah (1899).
+Nariman Narimanov's first literary work was the play “Ignorance” (Cahillik), published in 1894 and staged in Baku in 1895.
+The proceeds from the play were used to support the development of a reading room.
+Narimanov also authored several other works, including “Shamdan Bey” (1895), “Bahadır and Sona” (1896–1908), and “Nadir Shah” (1899).
+“Bahadır and Sona” is regarded as the first national novel in Azerbaijani literature, while “Nadir Shah” is considered to have laid the foundation for the first historical tragedy in Azerbaijani literary tradition.

 During the 1905 Revolution, Narimanov joined the Bolshevik party, took an active part and led the student movement in Odessa.
 He subsequently became one of the organizers of the Social Democratic Party.
-For these activities, Narimanov was arrested in 1909 and sentenced to five years' internal exile in Astrakhan.
+For these activities, Narimanov was arrested in 1909 and sentenced to five years' internal exile in Astrakhan.N.
+Narimanov returned to Baku on July 15, 1913.
+In the city, he worked in various hospitals as a doctor, department head, and administrator, while also continuing his literary and social activities.
+From April 15 to 20, 1917, he participated in the All-Caucasus Muslim Congress in Baku, guided by the “Hummet” Committee.